Platform for Simulated Helicopter Motion

 Pitch Axis

-In order to mount the actuators inside the frame, ball bearing equipped jackshafts were installed, to accommodate the length of the linear actuators and redirect the output direction from horizontal to vertical.
+In order to mount the actuators inside the frame, ball bearing equipped jackshafts were installed, to accommodate the the stroke length of the actuators and redirect the output direction from horizontal to vertical.
 This jackshaft connects the pitch axis control arm to the linear actuator.

 Roll Axis